 Don’t confuse mental preparation for academic preparation.
 Often students get these confused.
 Mental toughness and academic preparation are two different things.

-Military special ops program classroom time teaches the principles students have to understand; such as math, physics, anatomy, and memorizing nomenclature of all types of gear and procedures.
+Military special ops program classroom time teaches the principles students have to understand, such as math, physics, anatomy and memorizing nomenclature of all types of gear and procedures.

-Being a good academic student is a necessary requirement for many military and special ops programs, while mental preparation is more about your mental toughness that you have created over a life time of trials, successes, and failures.
+Being a good academic student is a necessary requirement for many military and special ops programs, while mental preparation is more about your mental toughness that you have created over a lifetime of trials, successes and failures.

-Self-confidence is built by enduring and excelling at both the mental and academic rigor in preparation for your selection program.
+Self-confidence is built by enduring and excelling at the mental and academic rigor in preparation for your selection program.

 Army psychologist David Grossman refers to these life events as “stress inoculations” that help you build the needed resiliency in life as well as the ability to beat high attrition rate events.

 People often ask how long they should train for such special ops professions, and the answer really is “all your life” before joining the military and screening.
 This means all your school life, sports life, training hours and staying motivated throughout the ups and downs.